Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

 Tutorial to Perform IQR on Prepopulated Descriptor Set

-* Added directory `docs/tutorialsfile` that has code to perform IQR on a prepopulated descriptor set.
-Documentation found in `demo_notes.sh`.
+* Added directory `docs/tutorials` that has code to perform IQR on a prepopulated descriptor set.

-* Updated `pyproject.toml` to accept more recent versions of pillow package.

-* Updated `smqtk_iqr/utils/mongo_sessions.py` for flask version 2.0.1 by
-  extracting `cookie_session_name` from config file.

-* Modified `mqtk_iqr/web/search_app/modules/iqr/static/js/smqtk.iqr_refine_view.js`
-  to enable "Toggle Random Results" and "Refine" buttons at beginning of session.

 Auto-negative Selection